bmustiata/suberb-class/README.md

 ## Usage

-In it's simplest form you can just:
+In its simplest form you can just:
 ```javascript
 var createClass = require('superb-class').createClass;